-The applicant is requesting approval of a Class 3 Site Plan Review and a Tree Removal Permit.
+The applicant is requesting on-site tree removal with this Class 3 Site Plan Review.
 As required, no trees will be removed onsite unless permitted in accordance with the above standards.

 Section 808.030: Tree and vegetation removal permits.

 - (a) Applicability. - (1) Except as provided in subsection (a)(2) of this section, no trees or native vegetation protected under SRC 808.015, SRC 808.020, or SRC 808.025 shall be removed unless a tree and vegetation removal permit has been issued pursuant to this section.